Muzammal-Naseer/NRP/README.md

 NRP can be used to defend against adversarial attacks under following threat models.
 1) Attacker is unaware of the defense and the backbone model (This is also known as black-box setting).
 2) Attacker knows about the defense but unaware of the NRP and backbone model architectures.
 Attacker trains a local copy of the defense and tries to bypass using e.g. straight through estimator method.

-#### Can NRP defend against white-box attack

-Yes, but with dynamic inference.
+3) **Can NRP defend against white-box attack?** Yes, but with dynamic inference.
 When attacker has full knowledge of the architecture and pretrained weights of NRP and its backbone model then attacker can by-pass the defense using e.g. straight thought estimation.
 In such case, we can add random noise before sending the input sample to NRP.

+## How to run SSP Attack

 ## Pretrained-Purifier